William McIntosh: Treaty of Indian Springs (February 1825)

-Under pressure from the United States and the state of Georgia, Chief McIntosh and some Creek chiefs had ceded land in 1821.
-The National Creek Council at that time considered execution of McIntosh for this breach of law but did not proceed.
+Under pressure from the United States and the state of Georgia, Chief McIntosh and some Muscogee chiefs had ceded land in 1821.
+The National Muscogee Creek Council at that time considered execution of McIntosh for this breach of law but did not proceed.
 The United States' growing European population, particularly in the Northeast, put pressure on the federal government to take more Indian land.
-The federal government continued to try to persuade or force the Creeks and other Southeastern tribes to cede the remainder of their lands in exchange for payments and land west of the Mississippi River in what was called Indian Territory (present-day Oklahoma and Arkansas.)
+The federal government continued to try to persuade or force the Muscogee and other Southeastern tribes to cede the remainder of their lands in exchange for payments and land west of the Mississippi River in what was called Indian Territory (present-day Oklahoma and Arkansas.)

 On February 12, 1825, McIntosh and eight other chiefs signed the Treaty of Indian Springs.
-These chiefs included Samuel and Benjamin Hawkins, mixed-race Creek sons of Stephen Hawkins, who was also of mixed race, however McIntosh was the only chief who was a member of the Creek National Council.
+These chiefs included Samuel and Benjamin Hawkins, mixed-race Muscogee sons of Stephen Hawkins, who was also of mixed race; however, McIntosh was the only chief who was a member of the Muscogee Creek National Council.
 The brothers had both been educated at Princeton.
 Samuel had married McIntosh's daughter Jane, and Benjamin would later marry his daughter Rebecca.

-The treaty ceded all the remaining Creek land in Georgia (the Upper and Lower Towns) plus 3,000,000 acres in Alabama to the United States in exchange for $200,000 and annuities to be paid to the Creek nation.
+The treaty ceded all the remaining Muscogee land in Georgia (the Upper and Lower Towns) plus 3,000,000 acres in Alabama to the United States in exchange for $200,000 and annuities to be paid to the Muscogee nation.
 Another $200,000 was paid directly to McIntosh.
 The fifth article of the treaty stipulated that McIntosh receive payment for lands he was previously granted in 1821.
-Historians continue to argue over whether McIntosh ceded the land for personal gain, or because he believed removal was inevitable, and he was trying to achieve some security for the Creek Nation.
-Historians like Michael Green believe that McIntosh sold away the tribe's birthright and future, describing the treaty as Fraudulent by the standards of any society, concluded in violation of the expressed orders of both interested governments, riddled with bribery, chicanery and deceit, the treaty illegally acquired for Georgia and Alabama, through the offices of the United States, an enormous amount of land.
+Historians continue to argue over whether McIntosh ceded the land for personal gain, or because he believed removal was inevitable, and he was trying to achieve some security for the Muscogee Creek Nation.
+Historians like Michael Green believe that McIntosh sold away the tribe's birthright and future, describing the treaty as Fraudulent by the standards of any society, concluded in violation of the expressed orders of both interested governments, riddled with bribery, chicanery, and deceit, the treaty illegally acquired for Georgia and Alabama, through the offices of the United States, an enormous amount of land.

-As soon as the Creek National Council learned of this, they protested to Washington, but the U.S. Senate had already ratified the treaty.
+As soon as the Muscogee Creek National Council learned of this, they protested to Washington, but the U.S. Senate had already ratified the treaty.
 Initially Washington officials tried to carry it out.
 Governor George Troup of Georgia, a cousin of McIntosh, had promised him protection, but put pressure on him to survey lands ahead of time, as Georgia wanted to prepare for a land lottery.
-Under the treaty the Creeks had until late 1826 to leave the ceded territory.
+Under the treaty the Muscogee had until late 1826 to leave the ceded territory.